Application page for GDC

 Sidebar

-The sidebar lists all applications that are open and active.
-For example, if an application is launched using a "RUN command WITHOUT WAITING" instruction, both the calling and called applications are simultaneously active, and both appear in the sidebar.
+If only one application is active, the sidebars do not display.
+The sidebars list all applications that are open and active.
+For example, if an application is launched using a "RUN WITHOUT WAITING" instruction, both the calling and called applications are simultaneously active, and both appear in the sidebars.
+You can switch between active applications by selecting from the application list, and the selected application will display in the main container.
+When you close an application, it is removed from the application list.

 On mobile devices, the sidebar is not visible by default.
 It can be accessed from the icon located next to the window name in the title bar.